 Our Drink Driving Solicitors

-The offence of Drink Driving and Drunk in Charge could potentially result in a prison sentence, a driving ban and a substantial court fine.
-A charge of drink driving should be taken very seriously and expert legal advice should be sought as soon as possible.
+The offences of Drink Driving and Drunk in Charge could potentially result in a prison sentence of 6 months, a driving ban and a substantial court fine.
+A charge of drink driving should be taken very seriously, and expert legal advice should be sought as soon as possible.

 In preparing a case for drink driving, each aspect of the evidence should be considered by an expert motoring law solicitor to identify weaknesses in the prosecution case and whether a defence is available.

 Kang & Co Solicitors have expert motoring law solicitors and barristers with considerable experience in defending cases of drink driving throughout the country.